inforcharge/api/source/index.html.md

 # Introduction

 Welcome to the Solmate API!
-You can use our API to access Solmate API endpoints, which can CRUD orders, webhook in our database.
+You can use our API to access Solmate AD endpoints.

 We have language bindings in Shell, Ruby, Python, and JavaScript!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.